seesharprun-documentdb/seesharprun-documentdb.github.io/articles/quickstart-docker-local.md

+---
+title: Quickstart - Run Using Docker Locally
+description:
+---

-# Quickstart: Running DocumentDB with Docker
+# Quickstart: Run DocumentDB using Docker locally

 Want to try DocumentDB on your own machine?
 It's easy!
 You can get started in just a few steps using Docker.